MingShun98/MingShun98/README.md

 ### Hi there 👋

-I'm MingShun, a Year 3 undergraduate studying a Computer Engineering's degree in the National University of Singapore.
-I enjoy software programming and have an interest in ***full-stack development*** as well as ***blockchain technology***.
+I'm MingShun, a final year undergraduate studying a Computer Engineering's degree in the National University of Singapore.
+I enjoy software programming and have an interest in ***full-stack development*** as well as ***fin-tech***.
 Currently exploring the different fields out there to gain more experience.

-* Currently: Student Exchange Semester at Technical University of Munich (TUM), Germany.
+* Currently: Final Year Computer Engineering Student in NUS / SGIS scholar @ Micron.
-* Previously: Interning at Integro Technolgies as a Java Software Developer.
+* Previously: Student Exchange Semester at Technical University of Munich (TUM), Germany.
 * 📫 How to reach me: mingshun1998@hotmail.com

 ---